rahul-thakoor/kws/powershell/powershell.md

     Get-Help *
 ```

-Powershell also provides contextual help on topics.
+PowerShell also provides contextual help on topics.
 Use

 ```
 Get-Help about_\<topic-name\>